Credit Problems? How to legally reduce or eliminate all your debts.

-A consumer proposal is simply a formal offer to your creditors to accept (monthly) payments of a portion of your debts as full settlement
+A consumer proposal is simply a formal legally binding offer to your creditors to accept monthly payments of a portion of your debts as full settlement.

 WHAT IS A CONSUMER PROPOSAL?